lordmilko/PrtgAPI/README.md

 # PowerShell

-PrtgAPI features a number of cmdlets that encapsulate the core functionality of the C# interface.
+PrtgAPI features a number of PowerShell cmdlets that encapsulate the core functionality of the C# interface.
 To compile for PowerShell, select the _PowerShell (Release)_ configuration in Visual Studio.
 This will create a _PrtgAPI_ folder under _bin\PowerShell (Release)_ you can then copy wherever you like and import into PowerShell, as follows:

 ```powershell
 Import-Module "C:\path\to\PrtgAPI"